 - rooting out causes wherever possible

-- identifying maladaptive movement patterns and thought patterns
+- identifying maladaptive movement patterns and mental habits

 - fostering positive neuroplasticity

-You will be guided through the process of listening to how your body feels and, unlike a traditional yoga class, you will be able to work directly with a teacher to help you explore your relationship with yoga and work toward your personal wellness goals with precision.
+You will be guided through the process of listening to your body and adapting practices to effectively address your personal needs.
+Unlike a traditional yoga class, you will work directly with a highly trained and experienced instructor, guiding you toward a healthy and happy relationship with yoga and/or meditation.
+We will work toward your personal wellness goals with intention and precision.

-Medical research shows that Yoga therapy is among the most effective complementary therapies for many ailments.
-An exciting and emerging field in wellness, self-care, and disease prevention, Yoga therapy endeavors to support and strengthen the whole person.
-Initiatives like Dr. Dean Ornish’s Lifestyle Program recognize the value of yoga as a powerful therapeutic tool to shape healthier lifestyle habits, bring balance to the body, mind and emotions, and provide relief and accelerated healing for acute and chronic physical and psychological health conditions.
+Evidence-based research ranks yoga and meditation among the most effective preventative and complementary therapies to traditional western medicine.
+A strongly emerging field in self-care, wellness, and disease prevention, yoga therapy endeavors to support and strengthen the whole person.
+Mainstream initiatives like Dr. Dean Ornish’s Lifestyle Management Program are placing yoga and mindfulness front and center as fundamental tools for shaping healthier lifestyles; regulating the body, mind, and emotions; and providing relief and accelerated healing for acute or chronic physical and psychological health conditions.

 If you can breathe, you can do Yoga.
-Yoga is not a fitness program or the ability to fold your body into a pretzel.
-You don’t have to be flexible to do Yoga.
-The Sanskrit word Yoga—from yujir: to yoke, to unite—means ‘the human journey toward wholeness’.
-The philosophy and practices that make up the healing system of yoga provide us with the tools and inspiration we need to feel healthy and at peace in our bodies, hearts, and minds.
+Yoga does not require physical fitness or flexibility, and it is not about twisting your body into a pretzel.
+The Sanskrit word yoga—from yujir: to yoke, to unite—implies ‘a human journey toward wholeness’.
+The philosophy and practices that make up the healing system of yoga provide us with practical tools and guidance to feel healthier and more at peace in our bodies, hearts, and minds.